emsesp/EMS-ESP32/README.md

 ## Supported Boilers Types

 Most Bosch branded boilers that support the Logamatic EMS (and EMS+) bus protocols work with this design.
-Which are Nefit, Buderus, Worcester and Junkers and copyrighted.
-Please make sure you read the **Disclaimer** carefully before sending ambigious messages to your EMS bus as you cause device damage.
+This includes Nefit, Buderus, Worcester and Junkers (all copyrighted).
+Please make sure you read the **Disclaimer** carefully before sending ambiguous messages to your EMS bus as you cause serious damage to your boiler.

 ## Supported ESP8266 devices